AsamK/signal-cli/README.md

 * Set configuration directory

-          signal-cli -config=/home/other_user/.config/signal
+          signal-cli --config=/home/other_user/.config/signal

         This is particularily useful in the case, when you would like to run the signal-cli tool as a different user as the one, that was used to register the account.
-You should make sure, that the caller can list and read the given directory.
+You should make sure, that the caller has full read/write access to the given directory.

 ## DBus service